This theme is not as well known as famous athletes or singers.

 The Premium version offers about sixty more OceanWP templates than the free offer.

-To install them, simply activate the Pro Demos extension contained in one of the three Premium offers (I will detail them in the Pricing section, a little below).
+To install them, simply activate the Pro Demos extension contained in one of the three Premium offers (I will detail them in the Pricing section, a little later).

 But the majority of them are in two new categories called Corporate and Coming Soon.